jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 Also notice the different sounds of the different voicings for the same chord.

-If you need help locating the note names on the fretboard, see the chapter on [Note names and registers](note-names).
+If you need help locating the note names on the fretboard, see {% include chapter-link.html slug="note-names" %}.

 ### Related resources

-See the [Appendix](appendix-diagrams) for a printable page of these diagrams.
+See {% include chapter-link.html slug="appendix-diagrams" %} for a printable page of these diagrams.

 _Three-Note Voicings and Beyond_, by Randy Vincent [(Vincent, 2011)](references#vincent-2011),
 is an excellent source of information about triad voicings (and much more).